-In between college and law school, I did my five-year ROTC scholarship payback time as a U.S. Navy nuclear engineering officer (the Rickover program) and surface warfare officer, including three years of sea duty, with two overseas deployments, aboard the nuclear-powered aircraft carrier USS ENTERPRISE.
+In between college and law school, I did my ROTC scholarship payback time as a U.S. Navy nuclear engineering officer (the Rickover program) and surface warfare officer, including three years of sea duty, with two overseas deployments, aboard the nuclear-powered aircraft carrier USS ENTERPRISE.

 Any views I might express here are my own and not necessarily those of my clients, my former employer, my former law firm, etc., etc. Please see also the Cautions page.

 For more details about my experience and education, please see my LinkedIn profile.